 Happy Holidays!
-Is it even possible to eat healthy during the holidays?
+Is it even possible to eat healthily during the holidays?
 Yes!
-And you can do it without FOMO or a lot of effort.
-This month we wanted to share with you 6 tips to keeping your Ayurvedic lifestyle in-check amidst the holiday festivities, balancing your agni and keeping your doshas at ease in the months to come.
+And you can do it without FOMO (fear of missing out) or a lot of effort.
+This month we want to share 6 tips for maintaining your Ayurvedic lifestyle amidst the holiday festivities, balancing your agni (digestive fire), and keeping your doshas at ease in the months to come.

 Do you decorate for the holidays with a lot of colors?
 Treat your plate the same way.
 Seasonal fruits and vegetables will add flavor, color, and nutrients to holiday favorites.
-Eating seasonal will help keep your doshas in balance during the holidays and they help you feel fuller longer so you can avoid the temptation to overeat.
+Eating these seasonal foods will help keep your doshas in balance during the holidays and help you feel fuller longer, so you can avoid the temptation to overeat.

-Sipping on warm ginger tea with a fresh squeeze of lemon and a pinch of black pepper will spike the Agni throughout the day.
-You can also try using the traditional Ayurvedic formula of trikatu 15 minutes before each meal.
+Sipping warm ginger tea with a squeeze of fresh lemon and a pinch of black pepper will spike your agni throughout the day.
+You can also try taking the traditional Ayurvedic formula trikatu 15 minutes before each meal.
 Trikatu is a classic Ayurvedic herbal blend of pippali, ginger, and black pepper.
-These herbs work in synergy to stimulate the digestive fire, or Agni, allowing for more efficient digestion in the stomach while promoting proper bile flow, healthy detoxification, and fat metabolism.
-Mix 1/4 teaspoon of formula with 1/4 teaspoon of raw honey and enjoy.
+These herbs work in synergy to stimulate agni, allowing for more efficient digestion in the stomach while promoting proper bile flow, detoxification, and fat metabolism.
+Mix ¼ teaspoon of the formula with ¼ teaspoon of raw honey and enjoy.

 Timing matters especially if you are hosting.
-Plan events that support eating earlier (closer to 12 - 2 pm) rather than later is ideal, as digestive fire (Agni) is most active at this time.
-Otherwise, aim for a dinner meal between 5-7 pm if possible.
+Planning events to allow for eating earlier (between noon and 2 p.m.) rather than later is ideal, as agni is most active at this time.
+Otherwise, aim for a dinner get-together between 5 and 7 p.m., if possible.

-From the obligatory workplace parties to family get-togethers, you will not always have control, and your calendar may be bursting with opportunities to eat and drink outside of your routine.
-Make a plan that will help you resist plowing through the buffet table, like having a healthy snack beforehand.
+Between the obligatory workplace parties and family get-togethers, you will not always have control over your lifestyle practices, and your calendar may be bursting with opportunities to eat and drink outside of your routine.
+Make a plan that will help you resist plowing through the buffet table—like having a healthy snack beforehand.

-We all tend to overindulge during the holiday season, and this is ok to do once in a while.
+We all tend to overindulge during the holiday season, and this is okay to do once in a while.
 In Ayurveda, it’s all about finding balance—enjoying good food with family and friends and being mindful the body’s needs.
 Remember our stomach is only the size of both hands cupped together.
-Be aware of your portions; it is better to enjoy a reasonable portion then suffer from indigestion.
+Be aware of your portions; it’s better to enjoy a reasonable portion than to suffer from indigestion.

 Keep the inevitable indulgences in check by staying active.
-Enjoy some winter sports for a change of pace, or schedule in a quick walk or workout before you head to the next party.
-This will increase your Angi considerably and help reduce the build-up of Kapha from the traditional holiday meals.
+Enjoy some winter sports for a change of pace, or squeeze in a quick walk or workout before you head to the next party.
+This will increase your agni considerably and help reduce the buildup of kapha from the traditional holiday meals.

 After a bustling day of holiday affairs, take a moment to practice yoga.
-Supta Matsyendrasana is a gentle twist that will support your digestion and is delightful and relaxing stretch for the whole body, Make sure you practice the pose 2–3 hours after eating.
-The next day, wake up and practice cat/cow pose (Marjaryasana/Bitilasana) in the morning for 5 mins- this abdominal stretch will help stimulate your Agni and prepare you for another round of holiday bliss.
+Supta matsyendrasana is a gentle twist that will support your digestion and is a delightful and relaxing stretch for the whole body, Make sure you practice the pose 2–3 hours after eating.
+The next day, wake up and practice cat/cow pose (marjaryasana/bitilasana) in the morning for 5 minutes.
+This abdominal stretch will help stimulate your agni and prepare you for another round of holiday bliss.